This is the multi-page printable view of this section. Click here to print.

 • LoadBalancer is created in the cluster Subnet by default.

 • To create a LoadBalancer in a different Subnet, use the annotation service.beta.kubernetes.io/scp-load-balancer-subnet-id.
-For more details, see Annotation Detailed Settings
+For details, refer to Annotation Detailed Settings

 Color mode